-The delivery of the Housing & Community Place standard is a
+The delivery of the Housing & Community Place standard is a key priority for Shetlanders.

 Shetland Islands Council is currently working with the Scottish Futures Trust and Hub North Scotland to develop a placebased model which joins up the planning and delivery of economic and social infrastructure investment including housing, planning, net zero, transport and Covid recovery.